Alliance Of Independent Academic Medical Centers

 How does Alliance Of Independent Academic Medical Centers spend its money?

 Alliance Of Independent Academic Medical Centers directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Alliance Of Independent Academic Medical Centers tax-deductible?